-Sleep apnea occurs when you stop breathing properly while asleep, this can happen as many as 20 to 30 times in a single hour.
-Your body is awakened by your brain signaling your body to awake when oxygen levels to the brain become to low as a result of improper breathing.
-People who suffer from sleep apnea usually do not notice being awakened at night, because the time spent awake is very brief.
-Essentially this disorder stops your body from entering REM sleep or deep sleep.
-This causes the patient to often feel drowsy and fatigued.
+Sleep apnea occurs when you stop breathing properly while asleep which can happen as many as 20 to 30 times in a single hour.
+You are awakened by your brain signaling your body when oxygen levels to the brain become too low as a result of improper breathing.
+People who suffer from sleep apnea usually do not notice being awakened at night because the time spent awake is very brief.
+Essentially this disorder stops your body from entering REM or deep sleep.
+This causes you to often feel drowsy and fatigued.

 What are the signs of sleep apnea?

 If you notice any of the following symptoms please call and schedule an appointment with Dr. Cynthia Skiba:

 - Insomnia or difficulty sleeping

 - Waking up at night short of breath

 - Snorting or choking sounds during the night (indicating a restart of breathing)

 Are there different types of sleep apnea?